Ninja-Squad/ninja-squad.github.com/_posts/2017-07-14-http-client-module.md

 which is a complete rewrite of the existing `HttpModule`.

-This article will show you how to easily migrate to this new module, and why you should (spoiler: because it's way better 🦄).
+This article will show you how to easily migrate to this new module, and why you should (spoiler: because it's way better&nbsp;🦄).

 Here is a short video we made to show you what's new with this `HttpClientModule`.